-We can organise this walking tour from the beginning of April till late November.
-The flexibility of self guided holidays means that there are no fixed dates and you can start your holiday on any date in the season – so please indicate desired beginning date when booking.
+We can organise this walking tour from the beginning of April till late October.
+The flexibility of self-guided holidays means that there are no fixed dates and you can start your holiday on any date in the season – so please indicate desired beginning date when booking.

 Please note that travel during Golden Week, O-Bon, or the End of Year holidays may incur supplements of up to 20%.
 We will only pass along to you the actual supplement charged to us by the accommodation, and we do not mark these up.

 Our recommended airport for this tour is Tokyo.